Chocolate Chip Crunchewy Cookies, Cowboy Cookies, and more

 The chocolate chip crunchewy cookies were yummy.

-It is a very crisp and crunchy cookie.
+It’s a very crisp and crunchy cookie.
 Similar to that of a Chips Ahoy cookie.
 I loved the flavor and crunch of this cookie, but I would recommend altering it slightly.
-I thought the cookie was a little salty, so I’d reduce the salt to start.
-Then as I was scooping the cookies, as I got down to the bottom of the bowl I was left with a lot of chocolate chips, Capt’n Crunch, etc with no batter to go with it.
-I think there was a little too much of all the “mix in” ingredients so I highly recommend reducing some of the amounts.
+I thought the cookie was a little salty, so I’d reduce the salt to start with.
+Then, as I was scooping the cookies, as I got down to the bottom of the bowl I was left with a lot of chocolate chips, Capt’n Crunch, etc. and no batter to go with it.
+I think there was a little too much of all the “mix in” ingredients.
+So, I highly recommend reducing some of the amounts.
 I have made suggestions off to the side in the recipe below.

-Then I am also including a recipe for a delicious cookie that my father-in-law makes all the time.
+I am also including a recipe for Cowboy Cookies.
+They’re a delicious cookie that my father-in-law makes all the time.
 He is famous for these cookies and his yummy omelets.
 This is a delicious variation of a chocolate cookie.
 I still can’t figure out why mine don’t taste as good as his.
-I finally decided his taste better because I didn’t have to make them.
+I finally decided his taste better because I didn’t have to make them!

 Finally, I am sharing my “Top 10 Cookie Recipes” from my archives.